shravan20/software-installation-guides/tools/mongodb/README.md

-# Installation Guid for MongoDB
+# Installation Guide for MongoDB

 | Sl No  | Version  | Operating System |
 |:-:|:-:|:-:|